DB-passion-for-data/Data-Science-Case-Studies/README.md

 - Cleaned the data and build churn prediction model and analyzed churn drivers
 - Determined discount rates so that it does not have effect upon company's revenue too

+#### 6. Determining short-tail keywords for nmarketing

+- Cleaned data and transformed for cluster analysis
+- Performed PCA to get better visualization of clusters
+- Created non-uniform Clusters using GMM for better analysis
+- Finalised Keywords for marketing of upcoming conference